ddoghri/sqli-eztoolbox/README.md

 ### Register the bundle

-Activate the bundle in `app/AppKernel.php`
+Activate the bundle in `app/AppKernel.php` AFTER all eZSystem/Ibexa bundles

 ```php
 // app/AppKernel.php